IBM/cp4ba-rapid-deployment/cp4ba-21-0-3/03createVMForLDAP.md

         githubpwd.txt to update passwords on Github.
       ```

-**Create on the VSI a new directory for the installation files:**
+**Create on the VM a new directory for the installation files:**
-- SSH to your VSI
+- SSH to your VM

   ```
-  ssh <vsi-public-ip-address> -l root
+  ssh <vm-public-ip-address> -l root
   ```

-  **Note:** The SSH service is started by default for the VSI, listens on port 22 - connect to it using any SSH software
+  **Note:** The SSH service is started by default for the VM, listens on port 22 - connect to it using any SSH software

 - Enter the root password
 - Create new directory